Azure-Samples/cognitive-services-language-understanding/README.md

 ## Intelligent Kiosk

-The [Intelligent Kiosk Sample](https://github.com/Microsoft/Cognitive-Samples-IntelligentKiosk) is a collection of demos showcasing workflows and experiences built on top of the Microsoft Cognitive Services.
+The [Intelligent Kiosk Sample](https://github.com/Microsoft/Cognitive-Samples-IntelligentKiosk) is a collection of apps showcasing workflows and experiences built on top of the Microsoft Cognitive Services.
 Most of the experiences are hands-free and autonomous, using the human faces in front of a web camera as the main form of input (thus the word "kiosk" in the name).

+Install the Intelligent Kiosk as a [Windows 10 app](https://aka/kioskapp) and try out the various apps inside the kiosk, including apps with LUIS.

 ## References